 Sam super-scored a 1400 on his SAT, and his current GPA is 4.0, including his college courses.
 He scored high on his SAT mainly due to the private SAT prep class he attended, which was a worthwhile investment of about $1000.
 It is paying back now with the scholarships he is being automatically awarded, and also the full tuition scholarships he is being invited to, which to date is 5 different schools: George Fox (in Oregon), Seattle Pacific University, Northwest University, and Whitworth (in Washington), and College of Idaho.
 Yes, I'm a proud mom, but I couldn't do it with YOUR support and advice!

-I guess what I'm trying to say is that REAL homeschool families get REAL full scholarships to the best-fit college for their child.
-And that these families all have a unique path to get to those scholarships, as they translated their normal, natural homeschool experiences into the grades and numbers that colleges understand.
+I guess what I'm trying to say is that REAL homeschool families get REAL full tuition scholarships to the best-fit college for their child.
+And, these families all have a unique path to get to those scholarships, as they translated their normal, natural homeschool experiences into the grades and numbers that colleges understand.

 If you need some help knowing where to start, this is a free beginner class on full tuition scholarships to get you going in the right direction!